Budapestby VisitCity Guides

 Stunning Danube Bend views reward visitors who climb to the Citadel's heights

-Royal Palace - Renaissance Splendor
+Royal Palace - Where Kings Lived

 Renaissance courtyard with ornate fountain at center surrounded by arched colonnade and pink walls